-I was attracted to the MSc *the name of the MSc has been removed at the request of the programme director* at King’s College because it came with an attached clinical placement.
+I was attracted to the MSc Early Intervention in Psychosis at King’s College because it came with an attached clinical placement.
 The course seemed to cover a more specialised area in mental health, something I found lacking in my undergraduate degree, and would allow me to learn more about mental health in a realistic clinical setting, combining theory with the practical work.

 Tell us about your experience studying at King’s College London?

 I’d have to say that my experience at King’s was bittersweet.
 On one hand, I really enjoyed meeting new people, engaging with my fellow students and achieving a milestone in my academic career, but on the other hand, I felt that parts of the course itself did not live up to the expectations I had come to expect from such a prestigious university.

 I felt slightly let down and discouraged by my tutors and supervisors when it came to some aspects of the course.
 I understand of course that with postgraduate level there comes a substantial amount of independent study, but the communication left me feeling completely deflated.
 The student experience in any university is always subjective and I am sure not everyone feels the same as I did, but unfortunately my experience was somewhat negative.
 I graduated the course feeling misjudged and disappointed.